Surface Tension Dyne Solutions and Pens

 Dyne pens and dyne solution are used to determine the surface energy of a polyolefin substrate (e.g., polypropylene, polyethylene, etc.) after surface treatment.
 The surface energy is measured in dynes/cm and is one of industries accepted methods to determine the level of surface treatment the substrate has acquired.
-This is often refered to as “wettability” (hydrophilic) or “non-wettability” (hydrophobic) properties.
+Surface energy is often referred to as a material’s “wettable” (hydrophilic) or “non-wettable” (hydrophobic) properties.

-Typical in standard or atmospheric corona treatment, higher dyne levels (higher wettability) have related to higher or increased adhesion levels of water based inks, coatings and laminates.
+Typical in standard or atmospheric corona treatment, higher dyne levels (better wettability) means increased adhesion of water based inks, coatings and laminates.
 Ultimately the level required for your specific production needs is dependent upon many factors.